 Some English Bibles have translated "corner" as an aspect of the Temple or altar.
 The NIV translators thought to use, "on a wing of the temple."
 That seems acceptable, but the translators of the King James Version were so unsure of the purpose in Daniel's use of "kanaph" that they translated the word, "overspreading."
 Apparently, this mistaken translation is derived from "wing," although not the wing of a building, but the (overspreading) wings of birds.

-Other translators having the same bird-idea in mind thought to use, "on the wing of abominations shall come/be one who makes desolate" (e.g. RSV, NASB, NKJV), but this rendition detracts from the true thrust of the text, to show desolating abominations applied to a section of something...not to the whole thing, but only to a portion.
+Other translators:, "on the wing of abominations shall come/be one who makes desolate" (e.g. RSV, NASB, NKJV), but this rendition detracts from the true thrust of the text, to show desolating abominations applied to a section of something...not to the whole thing, but only to a portion.
 But how does one apply wickedness to only a portion of something, for example a Temple, without profaning the entirety?

 Jesus helps us somewhat to identify the "wing" or "corner" by telling us that the Abomination will be applied to "the holy place" (Matthew 24:15).
-Thus, we can now know with certainty that the wicked thing is to be applied to the Jewish sanctuary.
 But where in, or on what part of, the sanctuary?
 Am I being too fussy for even asking that question?
 If so, then why does Daniel mention a section rather than the whole?

-The term that Jesus used has been taken wrongly as the very sacred Holy Place within the Temple building.
-But consider the same term used by Jesus, "holy place," used also in Acts 6:13, where it is a general reference to the Temple and yet not to the Holy Place:
+The phrase used by Jesus above has been taken as the very sacred Holy Place within the Temple building.
+But consider the same phrase, "holy place," used also in Acts 6:13, where it is a general reference to the Temple and yet not to the Holy Place:

 "This man [Stephen] does not cease speaking words against this holy place and the Law, for we have heard him saying that Jesus the Nazarene will destroy this place..."